sensei-hacker/inavwiki/OSD-Hud-and-ESP32-radars.md

 The hud must be set from the CMS menu of the OSD or from the CLI in the Configurator.

+**Important!** The Hud is a sub-set of the crosshair, it's designed this way because the crosshair is the origin/reference for anything hud-related.

+- So make sure you have the crosshair enabled and displayed in the OSD tab of the Configurator, if you wish to display any HUD related information, including the Craft Radar.
+- You are NOT required to select the crosshair if you use the `INAV radar fixed` element.
+Its selected in the OSD tab under **Maps & Radar**.
+It     can be beneficial when using the Craft Radar with multicopter platforms.

-**Important!
-The Hud is a sub-set of the crosshair, it's designed this way because the crosshair is the origin/reference for anything hud-related.
-So make sure you have the crosshair enabled and displayed in the OSD tab of the Configurator.
-It is not recommended to have any of the legacy map or 2D-view items displayed in your OSD, as this could cause overlaps on the screen.**
+It is not recommended to have any of the legacy map or 2D-view items displayed in your OSD, as this could cause overlaps on the screen.
 In order for the hud to display in "3D" where the POI is, it needs to know few things about your FPV camera :

 In the CMS/OSD menu, go to OSD > Hud >...